 - May have a guest lecture (attendance required)

-- May have a visit to a biomedical lab (attendance required if visit and travel time takes place during scheduled during class time)
+- May have a visit to a biomedical lab and/or hearing clinic (attendance required if visit and travel time takes place during scheduled class time)

 - Lab--Class demonstration and practice of identified skills